 - The top row illustrates a common misconception about iterative and incremental product development, that is often the reason so many projects fail.
 It focuses on the components in an incremental way instead of the problem to be solved (a.k.a job to be done).
 Let’s look at this from the user’s point of view.
 If you deliver a wheel to the end user does it address their need or problem?
 Is it a valuable, usable, and feasible solution?
 What insights or feedback could the user provide that would help inform the development of a better product?
 With each iteration, you are getting closer to delivering a solution, but still addressing the end user’s need, or problem.
 This approach is another way of looking at delivery of a complete product.
 It’s not until the fourth incremental delivery that a solution is viable to the user.
 This approach, while agile, doesn’t allow for the opportunity of user feedback to refine the solution.
 This opens your product up to risks like user (market) adoption challenges, design, and technical debt, to name a few.

-- The middle row illustrates another common misconception about iterative and incremental product development when it comes to defining and delivering a successful MVP.
+- The middle row illustrates another common misconception about iterative and incremental product development when it comes to defining and having the development team successfully build an MVP product.
 In this example, we start with the same contextual metaphor of a user who needs a car.
 In this scenario, the focus is on the problem, getting someone from point A to B as quickly as possible.
 Each iteration (1-4) highlights a possible solution.
 This approach allows you to validate, and invalidate your hypotheses, to define the solution space, to quickly develop proof of concepts and prototypes.